nguyenlionelv/Student-Depression-Prediction-AppforStudent/README.md

-# Student Depression Predictor
+# Student Depression Prediction App

 ## Overview
-The **Student Depression Predictor API** is an End-to-End Machine Learning project designed to predict the risk of depression among university students based on academic, psychological, and demographic factors.
+The **Student Depression Prediction App** is an end-to-end Machine Learning project designed to predict the risk of depression among university students based on academic, psychological, and demographic factors.
 Built with **FastAPI** and a powerful **Stacking Ensemble**, this application provides a robust and scalable backend for real-time inference, coupled with **SHAP** (SHapley Additive exPlanations) for model interpretability.

 ## Key Features
 - **Predictive Analytics**: High-accuracy Stacking Classifier combining Random Forest, XGBoost, and LightGBM for superior predictive performance.